AuckeBos/bunq-ynab-connect/docs/orchestration.md

 - `train`.
 Runs on sunday at 02:00.
 Trains one model for each budget.
 Before doing so, extracts all payments, and maps them to transactions in Ynab.
 Runs 2 experiments.
 The first one selects the model that fits best with some default params.
 The second one selects the best configuration with a grid search.
 Deploys the model to MLServer if it performs better than the current model.
 Note that the trained model is available the next day, since the [MLServer restarter](/docs/infrastructure.md#mlserver-restarter) restarts the MLServer container daily.
 - `sync_payment`.
 A flow to debug the syncing of a single payment.
 Can be triggered manually.
 - `exchange_pat`.
 A flow to exchange the Bunq PAT token for a config file.
 Should only be used if the external IP of the server has changed, and the Bunq PAT is restricted to the old IP.
 If this is the case:
-    - In the Bunq app, update the existing token to allow all IP's.
-Needed to be able to use it once more.
-    - Create a new PAT.
+    - Create a new PAT in the Bunq app.
     - Run this flow, with the PAT as parameter.
         - The new PAT is exchanged for a config file, which is restricted to the new IP.
     - Remove the old PAT from the Bunq app.

 # Logging